Is deciding what to cook harder than the actual cooking? I’m sharing my menu to help make planning yours a little easier.

 So please consider yourself lucky, for I am here to make your lives easier.
 You will all love me once this is said and done.
 I am sharing with you my menu (which, confession, I slaved over for three days).

 When planning a menu I focus on the following things:

 • I only serve fish at the night meals.
-Day meals consist of a filling appetizer (see A) and a big main.
+Day meals consist of a filling appetizer (see point 1) and a big main.